FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

 The first step is to [Configuring the Project](https://docs.wpilib.org/en/stable/docs/software/pathplanning/robot-characterization/configuring-project.html#configuring-a-project) for your specific mechanism.
 You'll need to know some details about your system, such as the motors, encoders, and gyro.
 You can get most of this information from the electrical team.

 ## Deploying the Project
 Once your project has been configured, you can deploy the robot project that gathers the data for System Identification.
 See [Deploying the Project](https://docs.wpilib.org/en/stable/docs/software/pathplanning/robot-characterization/configuring-project.html#deploying-project) in the FRC Documentation.
 If you're deploying to the RoboRIO the data gathering project code is uploaded and ran directly on the RoboRIO.
-For the Romi, the code is executed from VSCode and which communicates with the Romi via the Simulator.
+For the Romi, the code is executed from VSCode and communicates with the Romi via the Simulator.

 There are four tests that you run to gather the data.
 The first two gradually accelerate the robot up to its maximum speed in both the forward and backward directions.
 This is designed to access voltage verses speed.
 The second two tests abuptly accelerate the robot up to full speed in the forward and backward directions.

-## Analysis the Data
+## Analysing the Data
 The analysis will tell us how much Feedforward voltage is required to move the robot.
 It'll also tell us the maximum speed of the robot and suggest some starting PID values that we can try for our Feedback loops.
 See [Analysing Data](https://docs.wpilib.org/en/stable/docs/software/pathplanning/robot-characterization/analyzing-data.html) in the FRC documentation.

 ## Lab - System Identification